Map reproduced from OpenStreetMap.org

 Moderate walking.
 Not suitable for prams, buggies or wheelchairs.
 Boots or trail shoes needed.
 Can be muddy after rainfall.

 Busy road.
 Take care.
 Go right for 20 metres, cross to a gate and continue with the river still on the left.
-On reaching Crosedale Beck look for the footbridge to your right then walk across the field to the Lune Viaduct.
+Continue along the Dales Way until you cross a ladder stile to reach Crosedale Beck.
+Look for the footbridge to your right then walk across the field to the Lune Viaduct.
 This magnificent structure with its stone pillars and steel span used to carry the railway line across the river Lune.

-Follow Dales Way signs rising away from the river, to reach Low Branthwaite (8) and here swing left.
-Dales Way signs lead through two gates to a path between hedges.
-As this path opens into a field, turn right (leaving the Dales Way) and go behind the barns and past the house.
-Take the gate on the left and go up the field and through the gate in the top left corner.
-Now keep to the right of this field, above the steep bank, then drop down to the road, Howgill Lane.
+Cross the farm drive, Dales Way arrow on post, through a metal gate and here swing left and climb the slope with a hedge to the left to a large ash tree where the hedge joins a wall at a corner.
+Follow path with wall to left.
+Dales Way signs lead through two wooden gates to an enclosed path between hedges.
+As this path opens into a field at a stile and wooden gate, turn right (leaving the Dales Way) on a public footpath through a farm gate.
+Follow the path behind the barns, passing through a metal gate and past the house on your right.
+Take the gate on the left through the wall and contour across the sloping field to a stone stile in the corner.
+Cross this, then a wooden stile and through the gate in the top left corner.
+Now keep to the right of this field, above the steep bank, then drop down through 2 metal gates to the road, Howgill Lane.

-Indistinct paths go ahead for 100 metres then go right, staying a short way above the fell wall.
+Follow an indistinct grassy track up the slope then right, contouring 30- 40m above the fell wall.
 After 500m pass the end of a stony lane joining from the right at the highest point in the wall (10).
 Follow the wall for 50m then as the main track swings left up Winder take a path heading diagonally right to a stream crossing.
 Turn right and follow the path across several small streams, eventually descending to join the fell wall behind Lockbank Farm (11).
 Go right through gates into the farmyard then go down the tarmac farm road to Howgill Lane.

-Turn left for 20 metres then right, signposted Cattle Market, long closed and now the site of a Spar supermarket.
-Go straight down an enclosed path to the main road, Station Road.
-Turn left for 30 meters then cross carefully and go through Sedbergh School gates (12).
+Turn left for 20 metres then right, signposted Cattle Market (long closed).
+Take the narrow public footpath between two garages and go straight down an enclosed path to the Spar supermarket on Station Road.
+Turn left for 30m then cross carefully and go through Sedbergh School gates (12).
 Continue along the drive and past the cricket pitch.
 Coming out by St. Andrew’s Church, turn up an alley with the church on your right, to the road opposite the Dalesman Inn.

 Cross with care and go right along Main Street back to Sedbergh Information Centre.